 A rally car is built off of the frame of a sports car you could buy at your local dealership, and in order to qualify for rally-racing it must pass normal emissions testing and carry legal registration and insurance.
 The races are long distance and test the driver’s ability to consistently push a car to its limits, but to also know the limits and work near their maximums, through rough terrain and over a long period of time.

-by Codemasters is a real rally-aficionado's simulation.
-It assumes a level of familiarity with rally racing and doesn’t hold a player’s hand through many tutorial explanations of the concepts, so new players who are not well-versed in the car-world may struggle at the beginning.
+Dirt Rally 2.0 by Codemasters is a real rally-aficionado's simulation.
+This is one of the top racing games for the PC that assumes a level of familiarity with rally racing and doesn’t hold a player’s hand through many tutorial explanations of the concepts, so new players who are not well-versed in the car-world may struggle at the beginning.
 But it offers a real depth of play, detail, and realism that hardcore fans can appreciate.

 Road conditions and weather dynamically affect performance and road surface degradation is a factor in the game.
 If your starting position for a timed track (all the way down to 150th position) is low, it simulates all the churn and grooves that the previous time-trial runners would have inflicted on the route, making for harsher control and more of a fight against the wheel.

 A deep “garage” roster of accurate vehicle simulations will see car enthusiasts happy to explore and test out different models over wide ranging tracks set in locations across the globe.
 A special bonus for Oculus Rift virtual reality (VR) gamers: Dirt Rally 2.0 will be getting a VR-version update patch this summer.